prisma/specs/sdk-js/schema/README.md

 Prisma has managed to gather a community because of its simplicity and care for DX.
 While we believe the PSL is better for readability & simplicity, we also see benefits for programmatically defining a Prisma Schema.

-## Schema rendering

-The Prisma Schema SDK should generate an intermediate data-structure, which should then be used to render a Prisma Schema.

-That intermediate data-structure should probably be the same used by the introspection component.

 ## Use cases

 - Dev who wants to programatically defined their Prisma Schema